clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.7.4 on 2017-12-14
+  * Improved discoverability of other `java.jdbc` documentation [JDBC-160](https://dev.clojure.org/jira/browse/JDBC-160).
+  * Optional specs updated with `:keywordize?` and `:connection-uri` changes from 0.7.2 and 0.7.3 releases.
+  * Performance improvements, primarily in `query` and `reducible-query`.
+  * Experimental `:raw?` result set handling in `reducible-query`.
+  * `modify-connection` is more robust in the face of `null` connections and bad option values.

 * Release 0.7.3 on 2017-10-05
   * Added `:keywordize?` option alongside `:identifiers` that defaults to `true` but can be set to `false` to opt-out of converting identifiers to keywords (so column names etc will only be processed by the function passed as `:identifiers`) [JDBC-159](https://dev.clojure.org/jira/browse/JDBC-159).